lleonini/passwordgrids-cli/README.md

 ```

 The postfix can be static or conditional.
 It can be used to add a lowercase or
-an uppercase or a number if the PG haven't generated one, and, very important,
+an uppercase or a number if the PG haven't generated one, and also,
-supply a special char.
+supply at least a special char.

 A static postfix of 4 characters containing the full mix, like "Ye4!", can be a
 good solution.